Documentation

 • If you have a SIF (*.sif) or GraphML (*.graphml) file, please see Section 1b-i.c or Section 1b-i.d, respectively, to verify that your files are formatted correctly for import into GRNsight.

-• GRNsight reads gene regulatory network information that is in the form of an adjacency matrix to generate the nodes and edges of the graph.
+• GRNsight reads gene regulatory network or protein-protein interaction network information that is in the form of an adjacency matrix to generate the nodes and edges of the graph.

-• There must be one worksheet in your Excel Workbook entitled “network” or “network_optimized_weights”.
-Generally, the “network” worksheet describes an unweighted network and the “network_optimized_weights” worksheet describes a weighted network.
-If the Workbook contains worksheets with both names, the display of the “network_optimized_weights” data will take precedence.
+• There must be one worksheet in your Excel workbook entitled “network” or “network_optimized_weights”.
+Generally, the “network” worksheet describes an unweighted network (either GRN or PPI) and the “network_optimized_weights” worksheet describes a weighted network (GRN-only).
+If the workbook contains worksheets with both names, the display of the “network_optimized_weights” data will take precedence.

-• In the “network” and “network_optimized_weights” worksheets, the upper-left cell (A1) should contain the text “cols regulators/rows targets”.
+• For a GRN, in the “network” and “network_optimized_weights” worksheets, the upper-left cell (A1) should contain the text “cols regulators/rows targets”.
 This text is there as a reminder of the direction of the regulatory relationships specified by the adjacency matrix.
+For a PPI, in the "network" sheet, cell A1 should contain the text "cols protein1/ rows protein2"

-• The rest of the first row should contain the names of the transcription factors that are controlling the other genes in the network, one transcription factor name per column.
+• For a GRN, the rest of the first row should contain the names of the transcription factors that are controlling the other genes in the network, one transcription factor name per column.
 Transcription factor names must be unique for each column and must be 12 characters or fewer.
+For PPI networks, protein names of 12 characters or fewer are used instead.

-• The rest of the first column should contain the names of the target genes that are being controlled by the transcription factors heading each of the columns in the matrix, one target gene name per row.
+• For a GRN, the rest of the first column should contain the names of the target genes that are being controlled by the transcription factors heading each of the columns in the matrix, one target gene name per row.
 Transcription factor names must be unique for each row and must be 12 characters or fewer.
+For PPI networks, protein names of 12 characters or fewer are used instead.

-• For unweighted networks in the “network” worksheet, each cell in the matrix should then contain a zero (0) if there is no regulatory relationship between those two transcription factors, or a one (1) if there is a regulatory relationship between them.
+• For unweighted GRN networks, in the “network” worksheet, each cell in the matrix should then contain a zero (0) if there is no regulatory relationship between those two transcription factors, or a one (1) if there is a regulatory relationship between them.
 In the screenshot below, the “1” in cell B7 means that ABF1 regulates FHl1.
 The “1” in cell D4 means that AFT1 regulates itself.
 When this file is loaded into GRNsight, it will generate a graph with 21 nodes, one for each transcription factor, and 31 edges, for each of the cells that contain a “1” in this adjacency matrix.
 The edges will be black with regular (pointy) arrowheads.
-The demonstration file "Demo #3: Unweighted GRN" corresponds to the adjacency matrix shown below.
+The demonstration file "Demo #3: Unweighted GRN (21 genes, 31 edges)" corresponds to the adjacency matrix shown below.
 Follow the link to download the file.

 network

-• When GRNsight encounters a worksheet entitled “network” with all 1’s and 0’s specifying an adjacency matrix, it will automatically color the edges black and put regular (pointy) arrowheads on the edges.
+• For a GRN, when GRNsight encounters a worksheet entitled “network” with all 1’s and 0’s specifying an adjacency matrix, it will automatically color the edges black and put regular (pointy) arrowheads on the edges.
 However, GRNsight can also be used to display weighted edges with varying thicknesses and colors based on the magnitude and sign of the weights, respectively.
 To generate this type of adjacency matrix by hand, create a worksheet called “network_optimized_weights”.
 Instead of using 1’s to indicate connections in the network, use values that are real numbers > 0 to indicate an activation relationship or < 0 to indicate a repression relationship.
 The screenshot below gives an example of this type of adjacency matrix.
-The demonstration file Demo #4: Weighted GRN corresponds to the adjacency matrix shown below.
+The demonstration file Demo #4: Weighted GRN (21 genes, 31 edges, Schade et al. 2004 data) corresponds to the adjacency matrix shown below.
 Follow the link to download the file.
-For the weighted edges to display with different colors and thicknesses, make sure that you have selected the menu item Edit > Preferences > Format edges based on optimized weight parameters.
+For the weighted edges to display with different colors and thicknesses, make sure that you have selected the menu item Edge > Enable Edge Coloring Based on Weight Values from the top or side-bar menu.
 For more information on how GRNsight displays weighted edges on the graph, see Section 2 below.

 network_optimized_weights